 You’ll want to start early if you’re looking to try Southeast Portland’s Delicious Donuts.
 Often selling out before closing, this low-key, family-owned doughnut shop sneaks under-the-radar in Portland’s food scene.
 With their flagship coffee shop in the Central Eastside, Water Avenue Coffee roasts interesting blends and single origin coffee beans, and then makes you an excellent cup.

 With a year round patio, live music and DJ, and weekend brunch Produce Row Cafe is a gastro-pub you don’t want to miss.
 A champion of craft beer in Portland since 1978, pair beer with whiskey and a great meal.
 Kachka brings a little bit of the old world to Portland with traditional Russian cuisine (their dumplings are incredible) and vodka samplers, open as a market with a deli counter daily and fine-dining by evening -be sure to get a reservation.
 For Italian classics and thin-crust pizza, Nostrana brings complex flavors in simple dishes.
+Get your fill of ramen and steam buns at Japanese-fusion restaurant Boke Bowl, every Portlanders go-to for a rainy day.

 What to Do in the Central Eastside